yash04747/docs/docs/guides/advanced/wp-filesystem-proxy.md

 Below is a list of available commands and the arguments associated with each.

 ## Chmod / File Permissions
-By default the WP_FileSystem API uses default values for chmod (read/write permissions).
+By default, the WP_FileSystem API uses default values for chmod (read/write permissions).
 These are in the form of the declared FS_CHMOD_DIR for directories or FS_CHMOD_FILE for files.
 Do not worry about setting these values yourself.

 ::: tip